Byrne Trial Advocacy Team

 - Seven-time Regional Champions, American Association of Justice (AAJ) Student Trial Advocacy

-- National Championships in Tournament of Champions (2015), National Civil Trial Competition (2014) and Lone Star Classic Competition (2016)
+- National Championships in Tournament of Champions (2015), National Civil Trial Competition (2014), Lone Star Classic Competition (2016) and Syracuse National Trial Competition 2019

 Faculty Adviser: Susan Poehls

-U.S. News and World Report ranks Loyola sixth in the nation for trial advocacy.
+U.S. News and World Report ranks Loyola fifth in the nation for trial advocacy.

 "For months, my team would work on theories, themes and evidence arguments before we faced other law schools in competitions around the country...
 I can honestly say that my experience helped me in interviews."